 The admission requirements for the Performer's Certificate are the same as those for the Bachelor of Music degree program.
-Students should consult the Peabody website at peabody.jhu.edu/admissions for complete information.
+Students should consult the Peabody website at on the Admissions website for complete information.
 Pre-screening recordings are required for some majors.